projectacrn/acrn-hypervisor/doc/tutorials/using_windows_as_uos.rst

 Known Limitations
 *****************
-* The cursor is not visible with the GVG-g local display.
+* The cursor is not visible with the GVT-g local display.

 Explanation for acrn-dm popular command lines
 *********************************************